Charles Lindbergh: Global fame

-Accompanied by two Royal Air Force planes, he then flew 90 miles from Croydon to Gosport, where he left the Spirit to be dismantled for shipment back to New York.
+Accompanied by two Royal Air Force planes, Lindbergh then flew 90 miles from Croydon to Gosport, where he left the Spirit to be dismantled for shipment back to New York.
 On May 31, accompanied by an attache of the U.S. Embassy, Lindbergh visited British Prime Minister Stanley Baldwin at 10 Downing Street and then motored to Buckingham Palace, where King George V received him as a guest and awarded him the British Air Force Cross.
 In anticipation of Lindbergh's visit to the palace, a crowd massed "hoping to get a glimpse" of him.
 The crowd became so great that police had to call in reserves from Scotland Yard.
 Upon his arrival back in the United States aboard the U.S. Navy cruiser USS Memphis (CL-13) on June 11, 1927, a fleet of warships and multiple flights of military aircraft escorted him up the Potomac River to the Washington Navy Yard, where President Calvin Coolidge awarded him the Distinguished Flying Cross.
 Lindbergh received the first award of this medal, but it violated the authorizing regulation.
-Coolidge's own executive order, published in March 1927, required recipients to perform their feats of airmanship "while participating in an aerial flight as part of the duties incident to such membership [in the Organized Reserves]", which Lindbergh very clearly failed to satisfy.
-The U.S. Post Office Department issued a 10-cent air mail stamp (Scott C-10) depicting the Spirit and a map of the flight.
+Coolidge's own executive order, published in March 1927, required recipients to perform their feats of airmanship "while participating in an aerial flight as part of the duties incident to such membership [in the Organized Reserves]", which Lindbergh failed to satisfy.

 Lindbergh flew from Washington, D.C., to New York City on June 13, arriving in Lower Manhattan.
 He traveled up the Canyon of Heroes to City Hall, where he was received by Mayor Jimmy Walker.
-A ticker-tape parade followed to Central Park Mall, where he was honored at another ceremony hosted by New York Governor Al Smith and attended by a crowd of 200,000.
+A ticker-tape parade followed to Central Park Mall, where he was awarded the New York Medal for Valor at a ceremony hosted by New York Governor Al Smith and attended by a crowd of 200,000.
 Some 4,000,000 people saw Lindbergh that day.
-At Central Park, Governor Smith awarded him the New York Medal for Valor.
 That evening, Lindbergh was accompanied by his mother and Mayor Walker when he was the guest of honor at a 500-guest banquet and dance held at Clarence MacKay's Long Island estate, Harbor Hill.